 Whilst there is no formal tenure policy for Directors (other than the Chairman), it is not anticipated that any of the Directors would normally serve in excess of nine years.
 In exceptional circumstances, which would be fully explained to shareholders at the time, a one or two year extension might be necessary.

-Following the conclusion of this year's AGM, no Director will have served for more than nine years.
+Following the conclusion of this year's AGM, no Director, with the exception of the Chairman (see next page), will have served for more than nine years.

 Chairman's tenure policy